AJMansfield/Intelligence-Core-Public/ag5.md

 --------

-"Hey, we just crossed the one million download mark on the PDF of that paper airplane."
+"Hey, we just crossed the one million download mark on that PDF."
 Jess walked in.

 Matt paused for a moment.
 "Hey Angela, you said that sigil would be good for somewhere around a billion operating hours?"